OwlUniversal/YandexMusicModClient/README.md

 ### This is a modification for Yandex Music Desktop application for linux which unmodified version can be viewed [on github](https://github.com/cucumber-sp/yandex-music-linux).
 ### YandexMusicModClient or its developer is not affiliated with Yandex or any of their companies, staff etc.

+> [!NOTE]
+> This modification is going to be rarely updated.
+Note that in mind.

 ## Install

 > [!WARNING]